-This study documented the effects of 3 weeks of Galileo Training in physical active young women on flexibility and concentric maximum knee torque.
+This study documented the effects of 3 weeks of Galileo Training in physical active young women on knee torque of the extensors (concentric, eccentric, isometric).

-The control group continued their weekly exercises (2 to 3 times per week) while the Galileo group only received the Galileo Training (plus 10 minutes warm-up per session)

-(25Hz, position 3, slightly flexed legs (10°) , 25 minutes, 5 times per week over 3 weeks).
+The control group continued their weekly exercises (2 to 3 times per week) while the Galileo group only received the Galileo Training (plus 10 minutes warm-up per session) (25Hz, position 3, slightly flexed legs (10°), 25 minutes, 5 times per week over 3 weeks).

-While the control group showed no significant changes the Galileo group could show significant improvements in concentric maximum knee torque in flexor as well as in extensor of up to 8% and an improved flexibility (Sit & Reach Test) by 13%.
+While the control group showed no significant changes the Galileo group could show significant improvements showed an improved flexibility (Sit & Reach Test, #GRFS115) as well as the torque of the knee extensor by up to 16%.